A Slight Slip But Still Slightly Better

 Than The Bulk Of Season Seven

-Due to the fact that I was fully on board with Michael Keaton's career from Night Shift all the way up to Multiplicity, I had real high hopes for this episode.
+Due to the fact that I was entirely on board with Michael Keaton's career from Night Shift all the way up to Multiplicity, I had really high hopes for this episode.
 That's not to say that I stopped being a fan of the man after '96 his resume just get spotty after that period, as spotty as this episode was when it came to successful sketches while still being a perfectly fine show.

 I have no new complaints about this episode.
-The acting was fine, the writing was solid and they even had Michael Palin drop by as a guest to add to the level of fun but for some reason, this viewing felt flat.
+The acting was fine, the writing was solid, and they even had Michael Palin drop by as a guest to add to the level of fun, but for some reason, this viewing felt flat.

 I think the first problem was that they didn't involve Michael Keaton enough in the show which has a tendency to make sketches feel like they were pulled from a shelf that is filled with evergreen material for plug and play content no matter who is the host, making the show feel less special.

 Take the Bill Smith Campaign sketch for example.
-First, there was a long boring setup to show this politician at work minus any attempt at humor at.
+First, there was a long, tedious setup to show this politician at work minus any attempt at humor at.
 At first, it seemed like it was going to end on this note and I just didn't get the humor because it was from a different time, but then we go backstage to where we got a few decent jokes mainly directed at this politician's handlers and how they are really running the show.
-Then out of the blue, this Bill Smith character gets introduced to Eddie Murphy and his buddy who had some R&B routine which eventually leads to another false end but nope, instead we go back to the campaign room to see R&B performance before the politician makes his acceptance speech and again it seems like this is the point where it should end only we then go back to the backstage area to see that this politician's wife is cheating on him.
+Then out of the blue, this Bill Smith character gets introduced to Eddie Murphy and his buddy who had some R&B routine which eventually leads to another false end but nope.
+Instead, we go back to the campaign room to see R&B performance before the politician makes his acceptance speech and again it seems like this is the point where it should end only we then go back to the backstage area to see that this politician's wife is cheating on him.

 So not only was this sketch convoluted and boring, it felt like it took up a quarter of the show when they could have split it into at least three different bits.
 Alright, I'm going to drop this here because I don't really like dumping on the show.